 Best for Upset Friends

 Daisy is a dog who loves her ball more than anything.
-One day, though, her ball is destroyed by another dog.
+But one day, her ball is destroyed by another dog.
 Daisy has to deal with the loss of her favorite toy.

 This New York Times bestseller by Chris Raschka is a super choice for kids aged 3 to 7 who have strong bonds with beloved possessions.